cirosantilli/nodejs-cheat/README.md

 Standard way to start running the main function of a package.
 For example, the Express framework is started with `start`.

+Get information on a remote package:

+    npm info package_name

+Returns a JSON which includes information such as available versions and everything inside the `package.json`.

 ##Useful packages

     # Web framework.